 21 March 2019

-Pushkin's fairy-tale in Komi
+Pushkin's Fairy-tale in the Komi Language

 The National Library of the Komi Republic is inviting everyone who speaks the Komi language to join a video marathon dedicated to 220th anniversary since the birthday of classic Russian poet Alexander Pushkin.